markovolimango/Blind-Snake/README.md

 # Snake

-The solution to the Jetbrains internship task of "Blind Snake", in C
+My solution of the Jetbrains internship task of "Blind Snake", in C

+## Solution explanation

+The explanation of what my solution is and why it works is in the explanation.docx file.

 ## Using the Application